How to Visualize Journey Maps in 7 Steps

 Effective visual communication also requires a deep understanding of your content.
 If you aren’t the person who’s conducted the research, you need to take extra effort in understanding it.
 Not only does this require reading research documentation, and attending research presentations and workshops but also building a collaborative working relationship with the research team.
 Have frequent touchpoints with researchers throughout the process, and involve them in co-sketching exercises and content editing.
 This will go far in helping you create a more accurate and authentic map that both your design and research teams can be proud of.

 4. Prioritize Content

-Once you know the high-level goals of the maps use, it’s audience and the research behind it, it’s time to start prioritizing content.
+Once you know the high-level goals of the map use, the audience and the research behind it, it’s time to start prioritizing content.
 Again, hold off on sketching and make a list of all the content buckets that will be included on the map, and then start to prioritize it.
 After doing this you may wish to omit some research data areas/buckets from the map altogether if they don’t support the communication goals of the project.
-This doesn’t mean this research is wasted, it’ll still be in reports or slide decks, it just may not be necessary or beneficial to the maps larger purpose and in some cases, actually hinder the maps ability to be easily comprehended and used as an effective tool.
+This doesn’t mean this research is wasted, it’ll still be in reports or slide decks, it just may not be necessary or beneficial to the map’s larger purpose and in some cases, actually hinder the map’s ability to be easily comprehended and used as an effective tool.

 After making your priority list, it may look a little something like this: